 Download an information leaflet about examination under general anaesthetic.

 When your tests have been completed, the medical staff will advise you on what to do next:

 If an abnormality requiring further treatment is detected, the medical staff will advise you on what treatment is necessary and what this would involve (e.g. admission for telescopic removal of a bladder tumour, as shown in the video below, courtesy of Mr Nigel Bullock).

 Download an information leaflet about this procedure.

-If no specific abnormality is found, you should keep a careful eye on your symptoms and report any further bleeding to your GP who will be informed of the result of your assessment.
+If no specific abnormality is found, you should report any further bleeding, or other urinary symptoms, to your GP who will be informed of the result of your assessment.

 Page updated: July 2021 - Due for review: Aug 2024